Horse64/core.horse64.org/docs/Tutorials/Migrating from Other Languages.md

     later:  # This marker is mandatory and tells you the call above is
             # concurrent, and it marks a clear expected time skip.

-    do_something()  # This will actually NOT run in parallel but after
+    do_something()  # This will actually not run interleaved but only
-                    # above call fully completed.
+                    # after above call fully completed.
     await result  # Make result available and bubble up errors.
                   # This will never cause a delay or time skip.
     print("Intermediate result: " + result.as_str())